List of Johnny Test characters: King Zizrar

-King Zizrar (voiced by Scott McNeil) is the ruler of the mole people who, on a few occasions, attempted to take over the world or invade the surface, only to fail due to his intense aversion to light.
+King Zizrar (voiced by Scott McNeil) is the ruler of the mole people who on a few occasions attempted to take over the world or invade the surface only to fail due to his intense aversion to light.
 He's charismatic and a good tactician, but can be a pushover at times and a coward when the odds don't work in his favor.
-He is the first villain Johnny ever fought, though is among the least-recurring villains.
-After the Beekeeper reformed from the Johnny-Stopping Evil Force Five, Zizrar took his place.
-For unknown reasons, Zizrar was very small and short in season 1, being about half Johnny's size.
-However, in later seasons, he became much bigger and taller, being roughly the same height as Johnny.
+King Zizrar is the first villain Johnny ever fought, though is among the least-recurring villains.
+After the Beekeeper reformed from the Johnny-Stopping Evil Force Five, King Zizrar took his place.
+While earliers King Zizrar was very small and short in season 1, being about half Johnny's size, later seasons had him much bigger and taller, being roughly the same height as Johnny.

 Dark Vegan

-Dark Vegan (voiced by James Arnold Taylor) is the ruler of Vegandon, a seemingly utopian planet composed completely of the Vegans, humanoids who at first appear peaceful and well-meaning, but in reality, they go to other planets and sap them of their resources, which is what he tried to do to Earth on two occasions and nearly succeeded.
+Dark Vegan (voiced by James Arnold Taylor) is the alien ruler of Vegandon, a seemingly utopian planet composed completely of the Vegans, humanoids who at first appear peaceful and well-meaning, but in reality, they go to other planets and sap them of their resources which is what he tried to do to Earth on two occasions and nearly succeeded.

 After his second attack on Earth, he and his family were left stranded on Earth, much to the ire of Vegan and the pleasure of his family.
 Although Johnny eventually helped him to return to Vegandon, he later returned to Earth and became a regular resident after discovering his planet was incapable of producing his new favorite food: toast.

-He has a mind-control power that works only on dumb people.
-He is Jillian's father and is very overprotective of her (he threatens the earth/Johnny with destruction if his daughter isn't satisfied or if it doesn't meet his standards).
-Later in the series, He appears as a wildcard of The Tests (he constantly changes from ally to enemy, especially to Johnny).
-He is a parody of Darth Vader from the Star Wars movies and Dark Helmet from the 1987 film Spaceballs.
+Dark Vegan has a mind-control power that works only on dumb people.
+He is Jillian's father and is very overprotective of her (he threatens the Earth/Johnny with destruction if his daughter isn't satisfied or if it doesn't meet his standards).
+Later in the series, Dark Vegan appears as a wildcard of The Tests (he constantly changes from ally to enemy, especially to Johnny).

+He is a composite parody of Darth Vader from Star Wars and Dark Helmet from Spaceballs due to having the latter's retractable face covering on his helmet and the formers voice-deepening effect.